awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 + **Amazon ECS\-optimized Windows Server 2019 Full AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
 + **Amazon ECS\-optimized Windows Server 2019 Core AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
 + **Amazon ECS\-optimized Windows Server 2004 Core AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
+**Important**
+The Amazon ECS\-optimized Windows Server 2004 Core AMI is being deprecated\.
+No new versions of this AMI will be released\.
 + **Amazon ECS\-optimized Windows Server 1909 Core AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.
 **Important**
 The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
 No new versions of this AMI will be released\.
 + **Amazon ECS\-optimized Windows Server 2016 Full AMI** – Available for launching your Amazon ECS container instances on the Windows operating system\.

  Windows Server 2022, Windows Server 2019, and Windows Server 2016 are Long\-Term Servicing Channel \(LTSC\) releases\.
-Windows Server 2004 and Windows Server 20H2 are Semi\-Annual Channel \(SAC\) releases\.
+Windows Server 20H2 is a Semi\-Annual Channel \(SAC\) release\.
 For more information, see [Windows Server release information](https://docs.microsoft.com/en-us/windows-server/get-started/windows-server-release-info)\.

 **Topics**
 + [Windows container caveats](#windows_caveats)